watershed-climate/dust-labs/dropbox/README.md

 # Dropbox to Dust Data Sync

 This script is a Node.js application designed to sync Dropbox files (including Paper docs) into Dust datasources.
-It fetches all files from your Dropbox account, optionally filtering by extension (e.g., `.paper`, `.md`, `.docx`), exports their content, and uploads them to a specified Dust datasource while maintaining their structure and content.
+It fetches all files from your Dropbox account, filtering by extension (e.g., `.paper`, `.md`, `.docx`, `.txt`), exports their content, and uploads them to a specified Dust datasource while maintaining their structure and content.

 ## Features

-- Bulk synchronization of all Dropbox files (optionally filter by extension)
+- Bulk synchronization of Dropbox files filtered by extension
 - Supports Dropbox Paper docs, Markdown, Word, and other file types
 - Preserves file metadata including:
   - File ID and name